amirhnajafiz/prometheus-digger/README.md

 }
 ```

-This command will retrieve the `DCGM_FI_DEV_POWER_USAGE` metric from the Prometheus server at `http://127.0.0.1:9090` for the time range from March 7, 2025, to March 8, 2025, with a 1-minute interval.
+This command will retrieve the `DCGM_FI_DEV_POWER_USAGE` metric from the Prometheus server at `http://127.0.0.1:9090` for the time range from 1 and half day ago to 2 and half days in future, with a 1-minute interval.